wdherndon/FullStackEmbedded.github.io/index.md

 ## The world needs smart minds
 This idea isn't based on good will or idealism alone.
-Mankind is approaching the largest midst of the largest crisis it has ever seen.
+Mankind is approaching the largest crisis it has ever seen.
 Resources are limited.
 Poverty is widespread.
 The environment is degrading.
 There are more mouths to feed than ever before.
 If we want to overcome these problems as a species, we need as many ideas and inventions as we can get - and most of the